ryandpmwong/hackathon2023/README.md

 * Image representation of living and dead players. **Status:** unimplemented

-* Inclusion of more roles. **Status:** Unimplemented and will be unimplemented until we get a game running with base roles, I'd think
+* Inclusion of more roles. **Status:** Unimplemented and will be unimplemented until we get a game running with two roles, I'd think

 * Tell an AI how you want to kill somebody. **Status:** unimplemented like the safety function of a washing machine while you're inside of it

-# Version history (a singular entry)
+# Version history (--a singular entry-- Has two now)
 ## v0.0.5
 Created after slaving away for two days at hackathon.
 Creates new threads for a game, allows for werewolf votes, player discussion, and villager votes (but only for one round), and contains some bugs for good measure.

+## v0.0.6
+You can start a game from a button View now by running /start_game!
+It'll also correctly run more than run round maybe, and sometimes accounts for winning conditions, but it hasn't been tested to check whether it works completely.
+There may be bugs where it just... stops.
+You'll also get a DM telling you what role you are.